feiphoon/mpns-pipeline/src/C_mpns_v8_processing/README.md

 ## Processing v2

+TODO: the meaning of full_scientific_name_id here is wrong actually due to the use of sci_cited_medicinal.
+What does it need to be?
+We need it to link back to an entry someplace.
+In the case of the latter, the non_scientific_names table.

 TODO: Should I have split these v2 mappings instead into three separate folders here - plant, synonym & sci_cited_medicinal?
 I think yes as it will make it easier to manage mappings for training later.
 Partition by "scientific_name_type".

+TODO: I think they need to be parquet because of the characters problem - uses a character as a delimiter.

 ### Transformations in a run